What Job Are You Entitled to When You Return to Work After FMLA Leave?

 If you suspect that your employer may be violating FMLA laws when reinstating you to your old position or an equivalent position after you return to work from leave, it’s critical that you reach out for experienced legal help.

-At the Law Office of Christopher Q. Davis, we can help put pressure on your employer to abide by federal FMLA laws and New York State leave laws.
+At the Working Solutions Law Firm, we can help put pressure on your employer to abide by federal FMLA laws and New York State leave laws.
 Contact us today for a consultation by calling (646) 430-7930.